 On June 22, 1864, German mathematician Hermann Minkowski was born.
 Minkowski developed the geometry of numbers and used geometrical methods to solve problems in number theory, mathematical physics, and the theory of relativity.
 But he is perhaps best known for his work in relativity, in which he showed in 1907 that his former student Albert Einstein’s special theory of relativity can be understood geometrically as a theory of four-dimensional space–time, since known as the “Minkowski spacetime“.

 Hermann Minkowski was born in Russia, but his family returned to Germany and settled in Königsberg when he was about eight years old.
 It became clear quite early, that he had great talents in mathematics.
 Minkowski started reading the works of Dedekind, Dirichlet, and Gauss during his school years in Königsberg and enrolled at the University of Königsberg in 1880.
-Minkowski received his doctorate in 1885 from Königsberg for a thesis titled “Untersuchungen über quadratische Formen, Bestimmung der Anzahl verschiedener Formen, welche ein gegebenes Genus enthält”.
+Minkowski received his doctorate in 1885 from Königsberg for a thesis titled “Untersuchungen über quadratische Formen, Bestimmung der Anzahl verschiedener Formen, welche ein gegebenes Genus enthält” (studies of square forms, determination of the number of different forms that a given genus contains).
 Minkowski’s interest in quadratic forms evolved early in his university studies.
 In 1881, Paris’ Academy of Sciences announced that the Grand Prix for mathematical science to be awarded in 1883 would be for a solution to the problem of the number of representations of an integer as the sum of five squares.
 Already in 1847, Eisenstein had given a formula for the number of such representations, but without a proof of the result.
 At the age of 18, Minkowski reconstructed Eisenstein’s theory of quadratic forms and produced a beautiful solution to the Grand Prix problem.
 Henry John Stephen Smith had previously worked on the problem and also submitted his solution as well.
 The prize was then shared between the two mathematicians.